ABOUT

 - My Movement Journey

 I wasn’t a natural mover.
-For years, I struggled with persistent back pain—especially during anything core-related.
+For years, I struggled with persistent back pain.
 No matter how much I trained, it always felt like my body just didn’t “get it.”
-Eventually, I discovered it wasn’t weakness holding me back—it was a lack of control, especially around spinal flexion.
+Eventually, I discovered it wasn’t weakness, it was a lack of control and awareness, especially around spinal flexion.
 So I had to adapt.

-I started with CrossFit—got stronger, but also stiffer and sore.
-Yoga didn’t hold my interest.
-But when I found gymnastics and trampolining, things started to shift.
-That joy of movement began to take root.
-It grew into curiosity, and curiosity led me to parkour.
-I still had some back pain, but it became more manageable as I gained better control over how I moved.
+CrossFit made me stronger, but stiffer and sore.
+Yoga didn’t hold my interest, so I explored gymnastics, parkour, and trampolining.
+Things started to shift.
+Pain was still present, but it became more manageable as I gained better control over how I moved.

-Movement outside became a huge part of my life—jumping between rocks, balancing on trees, climbing whatever I could find.
-My little dog, Rosa is my companion on countless hikes and exploring missions.
-That sense of play really came alive: juggling, spinning fire staffs, trying to balance on anything and everything.
-Training stopped being about reps and started being about creativity and expression.
+Movement outside became a huge part of my life; from balancing on trees, spinning fire staffs, to countless exploring hikes with my fluffy companion, Rosa.
+That sense of play really came alive, and training stopped being about reps and started being about creativity and expression.

-This journey hasn’t just shaped how I move.
-It’s shaped how I work as an osteopath—combining hands-on treatment with movement exploration to help others build trust, strength, and freedom in their own bodies.
+This journey hasn’t just shaped how I move, it’s shaped how I work as an osteopath.
+I combine hands-on treatment with movement exploration to help others build trust, strength, and freedom in their own bodies.
+After all, everybody is individual and requires an individual approach.

 - Qualifications

 I’m always learning and adding new tools to my practice.
-Here are some of the key qualifications I’ve picked up along the way:
+Key qualifications include:

 -